 3. Primary Love Songs Word Search

 Kids always enjoy a Valentine’s Day word search and this one couldn’t be cuter!
 It weaves in 15 keywords that corelate with a bunch of different Valentine’s Day Primary Songs so you can add in exposure to a ton of different songs about love!
+This would be a fun game for your Senior Primary kiddos.

 There’s a large format Valentine’s Day Word Search across 4-pages or print out the single page printable for small group settings like your Come Follow Me lesson!
 There are several ways to play to fit what works best for your group.
+You could also write the letters up on a large poster board.

-4. Valentine’s Day Singing Time Ideas: Singing Heart Measles
+4. Love Rash & Singing Heart Measles

 5. Write Love Notes in Primary